 position statement here.

-See the Centers for Disease Control (CDC) chart below for national testing,
+See the Centers for Disease Control (CDC) chart below for national case

 Los Angeles County